SCKelemen/asm/README.md

 | ???  | 0001 1101 | 0x1D |              |      |
 | ???  | 0001 1110 | 0x1E |              |      |
 | ???  | 0001 1111 | 0x1F | One          | outputs one always |

+### Memory Ops
+Hopefully I can do a similar thing with another bit for memory access.

 ## ALU